Tgordon523/linkedin-learning/Week18/README.md

-# LinkedIn Learning Week 17
+# LinkedIn Learning Week 18

-## Text Subsetting
+## Column Subsetting

-We can further explore ideas about the data by subsetting the specific parameters.
+Columns similar to the values can also be filtered.

-One way to subset a specific column is to use <code> contains </code> function for strings.
-We can also filter to a specific word or symbol when possible.
+The first example is built-in functionality with <code> loc </code> to slice the data between two columns.
+For more complex examples, we can create a mask to filter with string methods.

-Text subsetting is helpful to use when exploring a dataset to confirm assumptions.
-The last example highlights pulling out a name, which may be in different locations within a username.
+Column subsetting is helpful to use when trying to parse out information from data which isn't tidy.
+It can also be used to select corresponding feature columns.